 We are running a further pilot cohort for this Anticipatory Care planning and DNACPR training programme

 This programme is for Senior Nurses and Allied Health Professionals (Band 6 and above) working for NHS Lothian.
-We invite applications from experienced staff already involved in Anticipatory Care Planning and DNACPR discussions and decisions are already an integrated part or will be a planned, integrated part of their role.
+We invite applications from experienced staff where Anticipatory Care Planning and DNACPR discussions and decisions are already an integrated part or will be a planned, integrated part of their role.

 Day 1; 19th November 2019: DNACPR Theory session 9 – 4:30pm Medical Education Centre – Seminar Room 1, Western General Hospital